mutenMax/Linux/README.md

 After script runs successfully, it will show a XML connector string which you need to add to your Tomcat's server.xml file to enable HTTPS.

-It is mainly for development puposes.
+It is mainly for development purposes.

 Steps to enable HTTPS on Tomcat and Enable Mutual authentication :
 1. Download the script.